aman-lenovo/Hello-World/README.md

 # Hello-World
-My first repository on github
+My first repository on github.
+I do coding in c & c++ mostly.